readium/architecture/misc/W3C/lifecycle.md

 ### 3.2.
 Metadata

-> **Note:** This is a simplified version compared to Readium Web Publication Manifest as well, limited to the WP infoest and a simplified model for expressing strings (single language, no sortable string).
+> **Note:** This is a simplified version compared to Readium Web Publication Manifest as well, limited to the WP infoset and a simplified model for expressing strings (single language, no sortable string).

 ```webidl
 dictionary Metadata {